SapienzaNLP/nlp2020-hw1/README.md

 # NLP-2020: First Homework
-This is the second homework of the NLP 2020 course at Sapienza University of Rome.
+This is the first homework of the NLP 2020 course at Sapienza University of Rome.

 #### Instructor
 * **Roberto Navigli**